UPPS 04.03.01 - Internal Audit*

 * If the TSUS Office of Internal Audit and management disagree about the audit results or the appropriateness of the response, both positions may be included in the audit report.
 The component audit director will issue the audit report to the president and management upon approval of the CAE.

 * The president or vice presidents will ensure that there is adequate consideration of the audit report and appropriate action on audit recommendations.

 * Reviewers of this UPPS include the following:

 Position Date Component Audit Director, TSUS Office of Internal Audit April 1 E5Y Chief Audit Executive, TSUS Office of Internal Audit April 1 E5Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Component Director, Audits and Analysis; senior reviewer of this UPPS
+Component Audit Director, TSUS Office of Internal Audit; senior reviewer of this UPPS